epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `s0" ( "string" -- adr )`

 - Compiles a 0-terminated string and gives back its address when executed.
-May raise x-string-too-long.
+May raise `x-string-too-long`.

 `cstr ( buf256 adr len -- )`

 - Copy len bytes from addr to buf256 of at least 256 bytes and add 0-terminator.
-May raise x-string-too-long.
+May raise `x-string-too-long`.

 `cstr" ( buf256 "text" -- )`

 - Copy Forth string into buffer of at least 256 bytes and 0-terminate.
-May raise x-string-too-long.
+May raise `x-string-too-long`.

 Exceptions:
 ```